 Goodbye Skype for Business, hello Microsoft Teams: On Sept.
 3, Skype for Business will shut down and be replaced by Microsoft Teams, which was rolled out to all employee computers in May.
 If you’ve yet to make the switch to Teams, there are many resources available to get you started!
-Join one of our Team’s training sessions to learn how to get started with the platform, read our quick-start guide to learn the basics, watch our how-to video series and visit the FAQ on Connect.
+Join one of our Team’s training sessions to learn how to get started with the platform, watch our how-to video series and visit the FAQ on Connect.
 Learn more on Connect.

 A thousand plasma donations and counting: Since he donated blood for the first time as a teenager, 60-year-old Allen Veale from Stratford, P.E.I. wagers he’s never missed an appointment.
 This month, he reached a major milestone — his 1,000th plasma donation.
 For Allen, the chance to donate as often as once a week makes plasma donation very appealing.
 “I think it gives me a feeling that I am able to contribute to those in need more often,” says Allen.
 “I don’t plan my donations around my life.
 I plan my life around my donations.”
 Read more about Allen’s incredible journey on blood.ca/stories.